 Motion Capture for Kinect v1 was a really challenging project for me.
 I was very interested in custom motion capture systems such as webcams [optical] and micro-controllers [gyroscopes].
 As I owned Kinect for Xbox360, I had an idea that if it would be possible to use the built-in body recognition for motion capture.
 I found some articles about it’s potential and support, so I dig into the source code.
 Programs are available to download for free below.
 This work is licensed under a Creative Commons by Matej Vanco.

-I made 2 programs running on Kinect.
+I made 2 programs running on Kinect while doing the kinect research.
 The first is called Kinect Security which allows you to recognize any motion in the kinect viewport.
 If the motion is recognized, the program will write it’s data to specific file and also will make an additional screenshot.
 It’s funny cause I made this just to spy my room and results were amazing!
 It worked.
+So why not to publish it?

 [Windows XP, Vista, 7, 8, 10 – 32/64bit]